chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 The PCA loadings are interesting - one indicates a positive correlation and one indicates a negative correlation.
 It may be that these represent the increase in lake level because of rainfall, and the pre-emptive emptying of the lake in response to high rainfall/high forecasted rainfall.

 ## Mutual information
-I used mutual information to get an idea of how much variance in gate level each potential feature explained.
+The overall importance of each feature can be summarised with mutual information, which indicates how much variance in gate level each potential feature explains.
 I did this for rainfall, lake level and the two PCA components.
-For each, I also investigated how much variance was explained by lagging the features by 1,2, and 3 days.
+I also investigated the mutual information score for each feature lagged by 1,2 and 3 days.

 * Mutual information between features and gate level for varying lags